Global Reporting Initiative Standard Disclosures

-Ethics & Compliance Resources, Including Training and Awareness
+Ethics & Compliance Resources, Including Training & Awareness

-- Helpline: The “Ask Compliance” helpline is available for employees by telephone and email, and the WarnerMedia Compliance Help Line is available for employees by telephone and web portal.
-Both enable employees to ask questions or raise concerns about compliance policies or ethical issues.
+- Helpline: The “Ask Compliance” helpline is available for employees by telephone and email, which enables employees to ask questions or raise concerns about compliance policies or ethical issues.

-- Ethics@Work: Ethics@Work refers to a set of resources available to employees for better decision-making as well as the in-person and online training on topics such as anti-bribery/anti-corruption, data protection, social media, conflicts of interest, third-party oversight and gifts/hospitality.
-In 2020, Ethics@Work training continued to cover risk-based scenarios and decision-making tendencies using real world examples along with resources to assist individuals and their teams in making ethical business decisions.
-The training educates employees on ethical blind spots and decision-making, AT&T values and ethical recognition programs.
-Additionally, employees have access to our on-demand Ethics@Work Toolkit located on our Code of Business Conduct website, comprising leadership videos and message templates, decision-making models and ethical research.
+- Ethics@Work: Ethics@Work refers to a set of resources available to employees for better decision-making as well as in-person and online training on topics such as anti-bribery/anti-corruption, data protection, social media, conflicts of interest, third-party oversight and gifts/hospitality.
+In 2021, Ethics@Work training continued to cover risk-based scenarios and decision-making tendencies using real-world examples along with resources to assist individuals and their teams in making ethical business decisions.
+The training educates employees on ethical blind spots and decision-making, AT&T values, and ethical recognition programs.
+Additionally, employees have access to our on-demand Ethics@Work Toolkit located on our Code of Business Conduct website.
+The toolkit comprises leadership videos and message templates, decision-making models, and ethical research.
 These resources are also available in our Ethics@Work app, which puts compliance and ethics into the hands of employees.
-In 2020, we launched a Spanish version of the app, Trabajo Ético, for employees of AT&T Mexico.
-The Ethics@Work tools and resources are available to most employees, with plans to further expand in the future.
+A Spanish version of the app, Trabajo Ético, is available for employees of AT&T Mexico.
+The Ethics@Work tools and resources are available to most employees.

 Around the world, we follow ethical business practices in our dealings with public officials, other companies and private citizens.
-We do not seek to illegally or unethically influence them – directly or indirectly – through the payment of illegal bribes, kickbacks, or any other unethical payment or inducement.
+We do not seek to illegally or unethically influence them – directly or indirectly – through the payment of illegal bribes, kickbacks or any other unethical payment or inducement.
 Such activity would erode our integrity and, in most cases, violate the law.
-We strive to avoid even the appearance of improper influence, and we are especially vigilant when dealing with government officials.
+We strive to avoid any appearance of improper influence, and we are especially vigilant when dealing with government officials.